mgrub/gitstatus/README.md

 ### License

-This package is provided under the MIT license.
+This package is provided under the LaTeX Project Public License (LPPL).